 What do we do?

-Hedgehogs in the UK have experienced a dramatic decline over the last 20 years, with estimates suggesting that numbers have fallen from 1.5 million in 1995 to under 1 million in 2015.
-Multiple factors may be interacting to produce this effect, including habitat loss and fragmentation, use of pesticides and agricultural chemicals, road traffic and potentially the increasing badger population.
+Hedgehogs have recently been classified as ‘vulnerable to extinction’ in the UK as their numbers are estimated to have declined by 46% in the last 13 years.
+Multiple factors may be interacting to produce this effect, including habitat loss and fragmentation, use of pesticides and agricultural chemicals, road traffic, and potentially the increasing badger population.

 How do we do it?